mrbusche/recipesapp/posts/mini-pizza.md

 ### Directions

 - Preheat oven to 450
-- Put pizza saurce on tortilla
+- Put pizza sauce on tortilla
 - Add toppings
 - Cook for 8 minutes